-Top 10 Reasons why Seniors in Lake Forest consider a Reverse Mortgage
+Top 10 Reasons why Seniors in Lake Forest consider Reverse Mortgages

 - Help your family out: You will be in a better position to help pay for college, provide monetary assistance or just travel to see your family more often.

 - Renovate or repair home: Get that roof fixed, complete the basement and add rooms or upgrade your home as you’ve always wanted to do.
 With the right amount of funds in place, this is possible in a reverse mortgage scenario.

 - Consolidate debt: If you have piles of high interest debt, you can easily pay them down or off in full, freeing up your credit as well as budget.

 - Free up your budget: With a surplus of funds, you won’t have to fret nearly as much about your daily budget as you would normally have to do, and you can afford to go out to eat more and pay for expenses that pop up.

 - Get rid of mortgage payment: A lot of older Americans use the reverse mortgage to get rid of their existing mortgage payment, which frees up a large amount of monthly funds and helps them better balance their budget.